 Cost of groceries in Cambodia

 Groceries in Cambodia offer good value, especially if you’re buying fresh fruits, vegetables, and meats from local markets.
 This is where you’ll find the best deals.
-However, imported goods and items from Western-style supermarkets like Lucky Supermarket or AEON can be significantly more expensive.
+On the other hand, imported goods and items from Western-style supermarkets can be significantly more expensive.

 Online grocery delivery services are starting to grow in popularity, making it more convenient to access both local and imported items without stepping out, but they can come with a premium cost.